Part II

 What Is the Entangled Firmament?

-The Entangled Firmament is a conceptual framework—a holistic lens that weaves together insights from science, spirituality, and philosophy into a unified vision of reality as profoundly interconnected, emergent, participatory, and paradoxically infinite.
+The Entangled Firmament is a conceptual framework that weaves together insights from science, spirituality, and philosophy into a unified vision of reality as profoundly interconnected, emergent, participatory, and paradoxically infinite.

-This framework arises from wrestling with humanity’s deepest questions:
+It arises directly from wrestling with humanity’s deepest questions:

 1. Interconnectedness